 WARNING: VITAL INFORMATION WITHHELD FROM US THAT CAUSED ACTUAL HARM

 If you lived in a glass house-enclave — a small, ‘exclusive’ community — would you take reasonably good care of newcomers and visitors, so defending your settlement from possible stone-throwers?
 Common-sense suggests that, yes, that is exactly what you would do.
-Apparently, it was a thought that never occurred to our landlord – even though she runs a company specialising in the maintenance and repair of commercial buildings.
+Apparently, it was a thought that never occurred to the Humperdinks.

-You might imagine that she would worry about her Seadrift community’s image in nearby San Francisco – fair or unfair:
+You might imagine that they would worry about their Seadrift community’s image in nearby San Francisco — fair or unfair:

 Up the coast there’s Stinson Beach, the popular and noisy strip of wide sand bar and former wetlands loved by both surfers and plutocrats alike.
 The plutocrats have Seadrift, the gated private community between the Pacific and and Route One, […] In keeping with the gated community vibe, Seadrift actively discourages short term rentals, large groups and parties.

 Doug Rigg of Mill Valley was kicked off the beach after he put his towel down in an area adjacent to the exclusive Seadrift development in Stinson Beach.
 Dr. Kirk Boyd of the U.C.
 Berkeley School of Law sees Rigg’s encounter as a violation of the state’s coastal access laws.

 Peter Douglas, the executive director of the Coastal Commission, called the practice by Seadrift of kicking people off the beach for sunbathing “thuggery.”